The city of Blackfoot, in Bingham County, Idaho, claims the title, Potato Capital of the World.

 I can highly recommend their fried cheese curds and a scone — what could be tastier?

-From Blackfoot, ID, we continued on I-15 to Pocatello, ID, and the Clean Museum, which is another must-see stop on this route!
+From Blackfoot, ID, we continued on I-15 to Pocatello, ID, and the Museum of Clean, which is another must-see stop on this route!
 We stayed the night in Brigham, Utah, at the Crystal Inn Hotel & Suites Brigham City, which was very comfortable.
 From there, it was only 25 mi (40 km) to the amazing Hill Aerospace Museum in Ogden, Utah, on I-15.

 Who Should Visit the Idaho Potato Museum?